gyesibiney/Emotion-Classifier-APP2/README.md

 DAVID GYESI BINEY

-    Connect with me on  www.linkedin.com/in/david-gyesi-biney
+Connect with me on Linkedin: www.linkedin.com/in/david-gyesi-biney